 Has your dog been scratching themselves?
 Does their skin look red?
 Do they have pimples or an odor to their skin?
-They could have a condition known as dog pyoderma or puppy pyoderma in puppies — a common skin condition that plagues dogs of all shapes, sizes and ages.
+They could have a condition known as pyoderma— a common skin condition that plagues dogs of all shapes, sizes and ages.
 If you're concerned that pyoderma could be wreaking havoc on your dog's skin, read on to learn common causes and treatments for the infection.

 What Is Pyoderma in Dogs?

 Pyoderma is a superficial bacterial infection that affects hair follicles and the surrounding skin.
 If you break it down, "pyo" means pus, and "derma" means skin.
 Pyoderma in dogs usually has an underlying cause, such as: